gophercoders/website/content/install/testing-the-install.md

 first few lessons.
 We just want to make sure that both of these programs work.
 If they do work your Go installation is also working.
 If they do not work then there is something wrong with your go installation.
-In this case you need to go back and check that you followed the install instructions correctly.
+In this case you need to go back and check that you followed all the install instructions correctly.

 {{% defaultNote %}}
 You need to type the commands in the boxes like this: